‘Her death should not be politicized’: Betty White’s agent bats down false booster-related rumors - NewsBreak

 This comes after some on social media falsely posted the 99-year-old said she had gotten her booster shot on Dec.
 28. Witjas told the Associated Press on Friday that wasn’t true, and the outlet did a deep dive on posts floating around various platforms, exposing ones that appeared false.

-Witjas did not confirm whether “The Golden Girls” star received a booster shot earlier.What is ‘flurona’ and how common is it?
+Witjas did not confirm whether “The Golden Girls” star received a booster shot earlier.Film celebrating Betty White to be released on what would have been her 100th birthday

 With White about to turn the big 100 on Jan.
 17, People spoke with her just before she died.